 - Artificially administered hydration/nutrition: You can choose to receive no hydration and artificial nutrition by tube, a trial period of hydration and artificial nutrition by tube, or long-term artificial hydration and nutrition by tube.

 1. POLST forms are medical orders.
-A POLST form is signed by your physician, and is therefore a medical order (which a living will is not).
-This means that while a living will can inform medical professionals about the type of care you’d like, only a POLST can instruct medical professionals about the care and treatments you’d like.
-Any emergency medical personnel (such as EMTs) and non-emergency medical professionals (such as nurses) are legally obligated to follow the instructions of the POLST; they are not required to follow the instructions of a living will.
+A POLST form is signed by your physician, and is therefore a medical order (a Living Will is not).
+A Living Will can inform medical professionals about the type of care you’d like, only a POLST can instruct medical professionals about the care and treatments you’d like.
+Any emergency medical personnel (such as EMTs) and non-emergency medical professionals (such as nurses) are legally obligated to follow the instructions of the POLST; they are not required to follow the instructions of a Living Will.

 3. POLST forms are “portable.”
-The POLST form moves with you between facilities, hospitals, etc. as a part of your medical record, and must be honored by the health care professionals in any location.
-Whatever type of medical facility you are in, including if you’re in your own home, the wishes spelled out in your POLST will be honored.
+The POLST form moves with you between facilities, hospitals, etc... as a part of your medical record, and must be honored by the health care professionals in any location.
+Whatever type of medical facility you are in, including treatment in your own home, the decisions spelled out in your POLST will be honored.

-In every state where POLST forms exist, patients with advanced illnesses may complete a POLST form with their doctor.
+In every state where POLST forms exist, patients with advanced illnesses may complete one with their doctor.
 (In some cases, patients may have to consult with their doctors to determine if they are at an appropriate stage of life for a POLST form.)
-In some states, a family member or health care power of attorney/proxy may be able to complete a POLST form on behalf of the patient.
+In some states, a family member or Health Care Proxy may be able to complete a POLST form on behalf of the patient.
 You can always check with your doctor to learn more about your state’s provisions.

 Every state that has a POLST form generally covers the same information in their form.
-Different states may call their forms by different names—MOST (Medical Orders for Scope of Treatment), MOLST (Medical Orders for Life Sustaining Treatment), POST (Physician Orders for Scope of Treatment), and TPOPP (Transportable Physician Orders for Patient Preferences), among other names—but are conceptually the same across all states.
-Though some states may have reciprocity with other states, meaning that the POLST form you fill out in one state may be usable in other states, it’s a safe idea to fill out forms from all states that are relevant to you.
+As mentioned above, while the name of the form may differ, they are conceptually the same across all states.
+Though some states may have reciprocity with other states, meaning that the POLST form you fill out in one state may be usable in other states, it’s a safe idea to fill out forms from each state that's relevant to you.

-Depending on which state you live in, you can either download the POLST form yourself and fill it out in conjunction with your doctor, or you may need to get the form directly from your doctor.
-POLST forms can also be completed with nurse practitioners, physicians assistants, social workers, and other medical professionals.
+Depending on where you live, you can either download the POLST form yourself and fill it out in conjunction with your doctor, or you may need to get the form directly from your doctor.
+POLST forms can also be completed with nurse practitioners, physician assistants, social workers, and other medical professionals.
 The form must be signed by both the patient and the physician or medical professional.
-If a medical professional has not co-signed the form, it is not legally binding.
+If a medical professional has not co-signed the form, it's not legally binding.

 The original POLST form always remains with the patient regardless of whether he or she lives at home, is the in hospital, is at a nursing home, or at another location.
 If you’re in a home setting, the POLST form should be stored somewhere that emergency medical personnel will easily see it, such as on your refrigerator, by your bed, or by your front door.
 If they do not see the POLST form or cannot find the form, they will go about their normal procedures.
 If you’re in a medical setting, the doctor managing your care must have the original copy of the POLST attached to your medical file or chart.

-Once you have filled out the form, make sure that your health care power of attorney/proxy and your doctor both have a copy.
+Once you have filled out the form, make sure that your Health Care Proxy and your doctor both have a copy.
 Inform your family that the form has been filled out.
-Be sure to let them know where the form is stored, so that they can show it to emergency personnel in the event that they are present during an emergency.
+Be sure to let them know where it's stored so that they can show it to emergency personnel in the event that they are present during an emergency.

-To find your state's POLST form, use our resource State-by-State POLST Forms.
+To find your state's POLST form, use our State-by-State POLST Forms resource.